-Virginia drug court programs started in 2003 and are now available throughout the state.
+Virginia drug court programs started in 2003.
+Currently, there are 44 approved drug treatment dockets available across the state.
 There are several different types of drug courts in Virginia: adult drug court, juvenile drug court, DUI drug court and family drug court.

 During the 12 to 18-month program, nonviolent offenders take part in inpatient or outpatient treatment, individual counseling, various addiction therapies and support groups.
 The main goals of drug courts are to combat addiction and substance dependency, as well as reduce the number of repeat offenders.
 After successfully completing drug court in Virginia, offenders may receive a reduced or dismissed charge.

 Methadone clinics offer several treatment services such as outpatient maintenance, detox programs and long-term methadone maintenance.
-An addiction treatment specialist will be able to discuss the best option for your recovery.
-It’s important to note that methadone should not be the only method in overcoming an addiction.
+It’s important to note that Methadone should not be the only method in overcoming an addiction.
 A comprehensive recovery plan will provide the greatest chance for long-term recovery and sobriety.

 High Intensity Drug Trafficking Area (HIDTA) Program